Bachelor of Science in Environmental Science

 - Environmental education and communication

-- Environmental law (along with a pre-law curriculum).
+- Environmental law (requires pre-law curriculum)